Serving Our Community

 Community Health Needs Assessment

-- We then determined the availability of health care resources and barriers for our community.
+- Determine the availability of health care resources for our community;

-- We used the results of the CHNA to develop an action plan that will help guide Stamford Health in serving the community now and in the years to come.
+- Develop an action plan that will help guide Stamford Health in serving the community now and in the years to come.

 View the 2016 Report

 Since Stamford Health aims to address the diverse needs of the community we support, we span many topics in our programs.

 - Providing chronic disease management